At the January 2020 club meeting, members completed table centerpieces with a

 Chair: Heidi Stuckman

 This park is a major historical site, containing one of Georgia's oldest covered bridges.
-The park is used for many events, including weddings performed in a memorial garden (created in 1998 and maintained by Cumming Garden Club), in which shrubs or trees are added in remembrance of Club members.
+The park is used for many events, including weddings performed in a memorial garden (created in 1998 and maintained by Cumming Garden Club in partnership with Forsyth County Master Gardeners), in which shrubs or trees are added in remembrance of Club members.
 The garden demonstrates the use of natives and shade tolerant plants.